-Since debuting on the pop scene with her broke with expensive taste anthem “I Don’t Want It At All” in August, German newcomer Kim Petras keeps going from strength to strength.
+Since debuting on the pop scene in August with her broke with expensive taste anthem “I Don’t Want It At All”, German newcomer Kim Petras keeps going from strength to strength.

 Like all memorable pop divas, Kim embodies the best of those who came before her, but brings her own unique flair to the mix.
-Oh, and Kim is a trans artist too – not that it defines her in any way, as she declared.
-Easily smashing the three million mark for “I Don’t Want It At All,” it seems Kim may well be on her way to donning those designer clothes she bellows about in the luxurious 80s-drenched bop.
+Oh, and Kim is a trans artist too – not that that should define her in any way, as she declares.
+By easily smashing the three million mark for “I Don’t Want It At All” it seems Kim may well be on her way to donning those designer clothes she sweetly bellows about in her luxurious 80s-drenched bop.

-What does the large reaction to “I Don’t Want It At All” (over 5.5 million streams on Spotify) mean to you?
+SheBOPS: What does the large reaction to “I Don’t Want It At All” (over 3 million streams on Spotify) mean to you?

 When did you start noticing the power of your singing voice?

 When my neighbors started complaining!
 I was like ‘damn I really do have a loud voice’.